USS Lake Erie (CG-70): Routine deployments

 On 14 February 2008 the U.S. Department of Defense announced that as part of Operation Burnt Frost Lake Erie and two other ships would attempt to hit the failed satellite USA-193 in the north Pacific just prior to burn up during a period after 20 February using a modified SM-3 missile.
 On 21 February 2008, at approximately 3:30 UTC, the missile was fired and later confirmed to have struck the satellite.
 The military intended that the kinetic energy of the missile would rupture the hydrazine fuel tank allowing the toxic fuel to be consumed during re-entry.

 In August 2014, Lake Erie went to San Diego for an extended maintenance period.
 Lake Erie was expected to replace as a rotational Ballistic Missile Defense (BMD) deployer after the maintenance period.

 On 30 November 2017, Lake Erie arrived in Pearl Harbor following a seven-month deployment to the Indo-Asia-Pacific region and the Persian Gulf.

+Lake Erie arrived in Panama on September 20th, 2025 on her way to joining the growing U.S. Navy presence in the Caribbean as part of President Donald Trump’s campaign to combat drug cartels.

+The Navy announced in April 2026 that would be decommissioned.
+The ceremony was held on 25 September 2026 at Naval Base San Diego.